vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 The first step is to create a self-signed certificate to secure a Docker registry.
 It’s important that the common name used in the certificate matches the domain name that is used to access the registry.

 You can create a self-signed certificate to secure a registry by using OpenSSL.
-This command creates a certificate that uses a minuteman VIP to access the registry.
+This command creates a certificate that uses a VIP to access the registry.

 ```bash
 $ openssl req -newkey rsa:2048 -nodes -keyout domain.key -x509 -days 365 -out domain.crt -subj "/C=US/ST=NY/L=NYC/O=Mesosphere/CN=registry.marathon.l4lb.thisdcos.directory"